HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="sass_control_flow_statements.sql"
 ) }}

-Another of Sass’s major draws is the ability to nest rules inside other rules and thus avoid having to write repetitive selector patterns.
-This capability is [under development for native CSS](https://www.w3.org/TR/css-nesting-1/), and our analysis shows why: 87% of all Sass stylesheets use a detectable form of rule nesting.
+Another of Sass's major draws is the ability to nest rules inside other rules and thus avoid having to write repetitive selector patterns.
+This capability is <a hreflang="en" href="https://www.w3.org/TR/css-nesting-1/">under development for native CSS</a>, and our analysis shows why: 87% of all Sass stylesheets use a detectable form of rule nesting.
 Implicit nesting, which does not require special characters, was not measured.

 {{ figure_markup(
   image="usage-of-explicit-nesting-in-scss.png",